murray-phn/help.phnexchange/src/user-guide/admin.md

 Please remember that the practice will be required to update these details also when they access their GP data report.

 ## Priority areas
 This section allows creation of priority areas for the Hot Spotting and Mapping section of the PHN Exchange.
-Generally, editing this area should only be completed by the PHN's designated Priority Area administrator.
+Generally, editing this area should only be completed by the PHNs designated Priority Area administrator.

 ![Managing PHN priority areas](../../images/priorities.png)

 ## Regions
 This section allows creation of Regions within the PHN Exchange.
-Generally, editing this area should only be completed by the PHN's designated Regions Area administrator.
+Generally, editing this area should only be completed by the PHNs designated Regions Area administrator.

 ![Managing PHN regions](../../images/regions.png)